MysteryPancake/Houdini-Fun/Sound.md

 <img src="./images/sound/soundfx.png" width="800">

-Originally this worked using [a brute force tool I made](https://mysterypancake.github.io/Houdini-Fun/tools/RawAudio).
+Originally this worked using [a brute force website I made](https://mysterypancake.github.io/Houdini-Fun/tools/RawAudio).
 You had to copy data from Houdini onto the website to hear it.
 This was slow and tedious, taking the fun away from sound design and experimentation.

 Luckily CHOPS has direct audio output, which I'm using now.
 It's much faster and lets you hear the result without leaving Houdini!